zuspec/zuspec-arl-dm/doc/ComponentsPoolsClaims.md

 ## Inferred Action Launch
 The parent component context of an inferred action is the component context of the pool to which it outputs.
+An inferred action will be provisionally bound to its peer ref.
+Instead of

 # Representing Pools
 For each flow-object type, there are a set of pools in the component tree.